Society for the Promotion of Nature Reserves

 Woodwalton Fen is a 209 hectare biological Site of Special Scientific Interest west of Ramsey in Cambridgeshire.
 One of the first nature reserves to be created in England, Woodwalton Fen was bought by Charles Rothschild (1877-1923) in 1910.
 Charles intended to present the site to the National Trust, but they declined, and it was kept initially as a private nature reserve with a bungalow for the owner to stay in.
 In 1919, the Society acquired Woodwalton Fen as its first reserve.
 Woodwalton Fen is now a National Nature Reserve managed by English Nature.
 Today Woodwalton Fen has one of the few remaining ranges of flora characteristic of the East Anglian Fens.
 There are rare fen plants such as fen wood-rush and fen violet, and ditches have uncommon aquatic plants including bladderwort and water violet.

-For papers relating to the first International Conference on Nature Conservation, 1915 at which 'The Hon N.C.
-Rothschild' was a delegate representing the interests of Great Britain, see 000/639/1-2.
-The papers include correspondence concerning the appointment of Charles Rothschild as the delegate for Great Britain, and the draft text of speech given by Charles at the conference, in which he discusses domestic measures in Britain for nature conservancy and outlines measures towards a common international approach for nature conservancy.
+See 000/1323/14/5 for correspondence sent to Charles Rothschild from the Council of the Society for the Promotion of Nature Reserves.
+For papers relating to the first International Conference on Nature Protection, held in Bern in 1913 at which 'The Hon N.C.
+Rothschild' was the delegate for Great Britain, see 000/639/1-2 and 000/1323/14/6.
+The papers include correspondence concerning the appointment of Charles Rothschild as a delegate, the draft text the speech given by Charles at the conference (in which he discusses domestic measures in Britain for nature conservancy and outlines measures towards a common international approach for nature conservancy), and a copy of the report of the proceedings of the conference, published in 1914.

 For a brief overview of the background to the creation of the SPNR see Changing conditions and conservation at Ashton Wold, the birthplace of the SPNR, Miriam Rothschild, Biological Journal of the Linnean Society (1987) 32, [copy available in the Reading Room].
 For a comprehensive account of the development and history of the SPNR, see Wildlife in Trust, Tim Sands, (London: Elliot and Thompson Limited, 2013).